US-led coalition’s aircraft violate Syrian airspace 19 times in past day

-"Four pairs of F-35, two paira of F-16 and two pairs of Rafale fighter jets, as well as three MQ-1C multi-role unmanned aerial vehicles violated Syria’s airspace in the al-Tanf area, across which international air routes run, 19 times during the day," he said.
+"Aircraft of the so-called international anti-terrorist coalition led by the United States continues to create dangerous situations in the sky over Syria, making flights in violation of the deconfliction protocol and infringing upon Syria’s airspace.
+Thirteen violations of the deconfliction protocols of December 9, 2019 linked with the flights by the coalition drones were reported in Syria in the past 24 hours," he said.
+"Three pairs of F-35, a pair of F-16 and a pair of Typhoon fighter jets, as well as two MQ-1C multi-role unmanned aerial vehicles violated Syria’s airspace in the al-Tanf area, across which international air routes run, 12 times during the day."

-According to Kulit, 18 violations of the deconfliction protocols of December 9, 2019 linked with the flights by the coalition drones were reported in Syria in the past 24 hours.

 "The coalition continues to create dangerous situation that may cause air accident or incidents and escalate the situation in Syria’s airspace," he said.